Date (1 Date) and Date (1 Date)

 Monitor Blood Sugar

-Keep track of your blood sugar levels before and after eating dates to understand how they affect you personally.
+Keep track of your blood sugar levels to understand how your body reacts to dates and adjust your intake accordingly.

 metabolic